Chart Color Schemes

 South Yarra - North lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-South Yarra - North's population was around 14,676 as of August 2025, according to AreaSearch's analysis.
-This figure represents an increase of 3,484 people from the 2021 Census total of 11,192, marking a growth rate of 31.1%.
-The change was inferred from ABS estimated resident population data of 13,633 in June 2024 and an additional 676 validated new addresses since the Census date.
-This results in a population density ratio of 12,543 persons per square kilometer, placing South Yarra - North among the top 10% of national locations assessed by AreaSearch.
-The area's growth exceeded both national (8.6%) and state averages since the 2021 Census.
-Overseas migration contributed approximately 94.0% of overall population gains during recent periods in South Yarra - North.
+South Yarra - North's population was around 14,677 as of November 2025.
+This figure reflects an increase of 3,485 people, representing a 31.1% growth since the 2021 Census, which reported a population of 11,192 people.
+The change was inferred from the estimated resident population of 13,633 as of June 2024 and an additional 677 validated new addresses since the Census date.
+This results in a population density ratio of 12,544 persons per square kilometer, placing South Yarra - North among the top 10% of national locations assessed by AreaSearch, indicating high demand for land in the area.
+The area's growth exceeded both the national average (8.9%) and state averages since the 2021 census.
+Population growth was primarily driven by overseas migration, contributing approximately 94.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch uses the VIC State Government's Regional/LGA projections from 2023, adjusted via weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-Based on these projections, South Yarra - North is forecasted to experience significant population increase, with an expected expansion of 6,106 persons by 2041.
-This represents a total increase of 34.5% over the 17-year period from 2025 to 2041.
+AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilized the VIC State Government's Regional/LGA projections released in 2023, adjusting using a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group were applied across all areas for years 2032 to 2041.
+Based on these projections, South Yarra - North is forecasted to experience significant population increase in the top quartile of statistical areas nationally, with an expected expansion of 6,106 persons by 2041, representing a total increase of 34.5% over the 17-year period.

 Frequently Asked Questions - Population